cvitter/Riak-TS-Data-Modeling/Selecting A Partition Key.md

 ## Why Use Quantums At All

-As discussed in [Date Modeling Basics](Data Modeling Basics.md#partition-key) a quantum function is not required in a table's partition key.
+Although a quantum function is not required in a table's partition key (see: [Date Modeling Basics](Data Modeling Basics.md#partition-key)) Riak TS is optimized for their use.

 ---